lilanpei/NMT/README.md

 # A  sequence  to  sequence(seq2seq)  model  for  Chinese  to  English  translation

 ## 1. Problem Statement
-This repository trains a Encoder-Decoder seq2seq model with **Bidirection-GRU, Fasttext word embedding, Attention mechnism, K-Beam search** for Chinese to English Neural machine translation, and evaluate by **BLEU score**.
+This repository trains an Encoder-Decoder seq2seq model with **Bidirection-GRU, Fasttext word embedding, Attention mechanism, K-Beam search** for Chinese to English Neural machine translation, and evaluate by **BLEU score**.

 ## 2. Data Description
-The dataset come from the **UM-Corpus** , which is a Large English-Chinese Parallel Corpus for Statistical Machine Translation, provide two million English-Chinese aligned corpus, categorized into eight different text domains, covering several topics and text genres, including:
+The dataset comes from the **UM-Corpus** , which is a Large English-Chinese Parallel Corpus for Statistical Machine Translation, provide two million English-Chinese aligned corpus, categorized into eight different text domains, covering several topics and text genres, including:
 Education, Laws, **Microblog** , News, Science, Spoken, Subtitles, and Thesis[1].